 This game adds the ability to replay missions, but for whatever reason, you cannot replay "The Fall" (of Minas Ithril) or "The Bright Lord", the game's ending mission with the final boss fight.

 Tainted by the Preview: Not necessarily tainted, but the fact that the game still seemed to be in alpha as of May, three months before the initially-announced release date was a bit unnerving to some.
 Even as the game itself seems to be rather-solidly built, and the graphics are steadily improving from the last-gen level first seen, the time-frame involved was the real kicker.
 This was fixed somewhat when numerous publications post very positive first impressions of the game, along with more and more footage, and even moreso when the date was pushed-back to October.

-Tier-Induced Scrappy: Caragors make terrible allies.
+Caragors make terrible allies.
 Even several of them ganging up on a single Uruk who is theoretically weak to their attacks (ie: one who possess traits like "Beast Fodder") will be effortlessly destroyed due to the AI making them too non-aggressive against Uruks to do anything.
 This was later addressed in a patch.